fachryafrz/fachryafrz/public/projects/rekrut/README.md

-Rekrut is a user-friendly job website where you can find job vacancies based on location and salary preferences.
-Companies can post openings and connect with qualified candidates.
-It's a seamless platform bridging employers and job seekers.
+# Rekrut – Job Finder

+Rekrut is a simple and user-friendly job listing landing page designed to connect job seekers with potential employers.

+Created during 2nd Semester as a college project for a web programming course, the website provides an intuitive interface where users can explore job opportunities across various industries.

+The landing page features essential job details, including position titles, company names, locations, and application links.